robinboncoeur/Projects/docs/tech/VScripts.md

 HOLMES:
 Approximately double the market price, I think.

+VIOLET SMITH:
 Oh, at least!

 HOLMES:
 Which you obviously accepted, or you wouldn't be here now.

+VIOLET SMITH:
 Yes.
 I accepted the offer.
 Mr. Carruthers agreed that I should go home every weekend to my mother in town.

 HOLMES:
 So this is one of your weekend visits to London?

+VIOLET SMITH:
 It is.

 HOLMES:
 Tell me about your life at Chiltern Grange.

+VIOLET SMITH:
 For a while, it was quite perfect.
 Every Monday morning I would take the train to Farnham and then bicycle from the station to the house.
 The little girl's name was Sarah, and she was delightful, as well as being a very good pupil.